Coffman Chair for University Distinguished Teaching Scholars

 - A detailed statement of how the nominee would use time and resources provided to the Coffman Chair for University Distinguished Teaching Scholars during the year of residence to promote excellence in undergraduate teaching and learning at Kansas State University.

 - Additional documentation may be included as deemed appropriate.

-The provost's advisory panel will review each portfolio for comprehensive excellence and scholarship in undergraduate teaching.
-They will weigh evidence related to classroom performance, curriculum work, reputation for championing undergraduate teaching with faculty colleagues at K-State as well as within the nominee's disciplinary community, and other information supporting the nominee's case.
-In addition, if the nominee has advising responsibilities, the committee will consider academic and personal student advising.
+The provost's advisory panel will review each nomination for comprehensive excellence and scholarship in undergraduate teaching.
+They will weigh evidence related to classroom performance, curriculum work, evidence of championing undergraduate teaching with faculty colleagues at K-State as well as within the nominee's disciplinary community, the quality of scholarly work in teaching and learning, student advising responsibilities (if any), and other information supporting the nominee's case.